High dividend stocks appeal to many investors living off dividends in retirement because their high yields provide generous income.

 First, it goes without saying that you should never buy any investment that you don’t understand.

-Warren Buffett refers to this concept as staying within one’s circle of competence, and it’s one of his best pieces of investment advice.
+Warren Buffett refers to this concept as staying within one’s circle of competence.

 Many high yield stocks are unfortunately just too complicated for me to own them in my dividend portfolio.